 One Of The World’s Best Racetracks Sits Abandoned Deep In The Woods Of Mississippi

-Mississippi is home to some wonderfully preserved sites from the past.
+Mississippi is home to some wonderfully preserved sites from the past, as well as some that are being reclaimed by nature.
 Sadly, the Jackson International Speedway in Mississippi isn’t one of them.
 At one time, it was the world’s fastest ½-mile racetrack.
 Today, it sits abandoned in the woods, diminishing with each passing year.
 Take a look at this abandoned racetrack in Mississippi:

 Let’s take a closer look at the abandoned track.

 So, did you know about the once-famous Jackson International Speedway in Mississippi?
 Did you visit back in its heyday?
 Tell us in the comments section.